 3. Are UI designers in demand?

 If you’re considering a career in UI design, you want to know what kind of job security the industry can offer.
-While it’s difficult to put an exact number on it, you’ll be pleased to know that “UI designer” ranks third on this list of the 19 most in-demand digital creative talent for 2019.
-Interestingly, the top spot on the list is occupied by “digital product designer”—a role that also incorporates user interface design.
+While it’s difficult to put an exact number on it, you’ll be pleased to know that “UI designer” consistently crops up as one of the most in-demand job titles year after year.
+In 2021, LinkedIn featured UI designers as one of the top 15 most in-demand professions, a trend that will continue as we increasingly rely on digital products and services for our day-to-day work and interactions.

 So what does this look like in terms of job openings?